Denton-L/based-connect/README.txt

 		Print the devices currently connected to the device.
 		!: indicates the current device
 		*: indicates other connected devices
+                S: indicates a device that music is shared to

         --connect-device=<address>
                 Attempt to connect to the device at address.

+        --connect-music-share=<puppet-address>,<source-address>
+                Attempt to connect to the puppet device at address (secondary headphones) and share music from source address (computer).

 	--disconnect-device=<address>
 		Disconnect the device at address.